andrerocco/bowbound-game/README.md

 The game was built as the final project of the Object Oriented Programming II (INE5404) course taught by professors [Jônata Tyska](https://www.linkedin.com/in/jonata-tyska-phd/) and [Mateus Grellert](https://www.linkedin.com/in/mateus-grellert-29503356/) of the Computer Science major at the Universidade Federal de Santa Catarina (UFSC).

+Internally, the Bowbound was developed based on Object-Oriented concepts.
+It also implements different design patterns (such as Singleton, Data Access Object, States), which, combined with OOP, promotes code reusability and project maintainability.
+See more about implementation details in the [development report](./UML/Relat%C3%B3rio%20de%20Desenvolvimento.pdf).
+See the project class diagram in [UML](./UML/Diagrama%20de%20Classes.pdf).

 ## How to run the game

 To run the game, you need to have Python 3.6 or higher installed on your machine.
 You can download Python [here](https://www.python.org/downloads/).
 After installation, follow the steps below: